 For what purpose did God set us apart?

 What assurance do we have that this will take place?
-Well God has a pattern.

 So here the Father states that we are qualified, as if we were.
 He views it as already done.
 To share in the inheritance of the saints in light, the truth and benefits of God.
 We are to have joy, wisdom, and love to the fullest.
-We have been delivered from the power of darkness, the power of evil (this world's value system—even thought it pulls at us, we have been delivered from it and all the grief and pain of living the way that Satan does in this world).
+We have been delivered from the power of darkness, the power of evil (this world's value system)—even though it pulls at us, we have been delivered from it and all the grief and pain of living the way that Satan does in this world.
 Jesus Christ owns all the power to create, to set up thrones and leaders, to help and defend.
 By Him all things exist, and He has all the power to help us—to help us to stand and to make it.

-I Corinthians 15 please,
+I Corinthians 15 please.

-In other words, Christ had been preached as having been risen from the dead.)
+In other words, Christ had been preached as having been risen from the dead.
 Some of you say that there is no resurrection.
-If that's' true, then Christ has not risen and if that is the case, then we preach in vain, and then you faith is in vain, and then we are found to be liars, because we say that the Father has raised up Jesus Christ.
+If that is true, then Christ has not risen and if that is the case, then we preach in vain, and then your faith is in vain, and then we are found to be liars, because we say that the Father has raised up Jesus Christ.
 And you say that it never happened.
-(However, 500 people saw Him in verse 6, so there's something wrong with your thinking.
-If it didn't happen then the dead do not rise.
+However, 500 people saw Him (in verse 6), so there is something wrong with your thinking.
+If it did not happen then the dead do not rise.

-In other words, if in this life) If in this life we have no other hope and confidence but in Christ, and if He is still dead and not yet risen, then we are to be more pitied than any other men.
+In other words, if in this life we have no other hope and confidence except in Christ, and if He is still dead and not yet risen, then we are to be more pitied than any other men.
 We are sadly deceived.
-We have denied our selves and been denied by our fellow men, because of our belief and hope in one who is not existing, because He doesn't exist, and He can't help us.
+We have denied our elves and been denied by our fellow men, because of our belief and hope in one who is not existing, because He does not exist, and He cannot help us.